 However, not all studies have found significant positive outcomes when matching interviewers and research participants [74].
 In a study of infertility in the South Asian community, it was assumed that South Asian female research members would be more likely to connect with South Asian women with infertility issues because of their "insider status" [115].
-However, in this case, the white female research members had easier access to participants because their "whiteness" was ascribed to their being "experts" [115].
+However, in this case, the White female research members had easier access to participants because their "Whiteness" was ascribed to their being "experts" [115].
 In another study, researchers tested whether ethnically matched interviewers and research participants influenced refusal rates [72].
 Their findings did not lend support to the premise that ethnically matched pairs of interviewers and research participants affected refusal rates.
 In this study, the mental health diagnosis of the participant played a more influential role.
 A 2020 study found that attrition was higher among African American and Hispanic participants in racially/ethnically concordant dyads compared with discordant dyads [176].
 The authors speculated that perhaps racially/ ethnically matched researchers defied stereotypical assumptions of what participants believed scientists should look like [176].
-Ultimately, it is vital to remember that shared ethnicity between the researcher/ interviewer and participant does not necessarily guarantee trust and entry into the community [174].
+Ultimately, it is vital to remember that shared ethnicity between the researcher/interviewer and participant does not necessarily guarantee trust and entry into the community [174].
 Consultation with community leaders and cultural experts in determining the best approach within a particular community may be advisable.

 It is recommended that interviewers should be fluent in both the dominant language and the language of the participant, and that research participants should be given a choice in deciding the language they prefer to have the interview conducted in.
 Interviewers may be required to switch between English and the respondent's native language depending upon the situation.
+This was the case in a study with Latino research participants in which participants asked to have the interview conducted in English but then switched to Spanish midway [204].
+In another study, some participants expressed concerns with language barriers and started with Mandarin but then switched to English during the interview [203].
 Therefore, interviewers should have both language versions available to make sure that the questions are asked in the same way to each participant and that on-the-spot translations are not being done.